valpackett/micro-panel/README.md

 ```

 ### Posts

+The toolbar has an Edit button for the current page, but you can also add a button for quickly editing a particular post in a list (feed) of posts.

 In the post template, add a button or link wrapped in a `micro-panel-action`.
 The `with` attribute of the element will be used, without modification, for the `?q=source` Micropub request.